Vietnam.vn - Nền tảng quảng bá Việt Nam

 The German economy is already in recession, and there are more risks.
-The more the European locomotive separates itself from China, the more dependent it becomes.
-(Source: Shutterstock/esfera) |
+The more the European 'locomotive' separates itself from China, the more dependent it becomes.
+(Source: Shutterstock/esfera)

 For many years, Germany has always been considered the economic locomotive of Europe and has overcome crises many times spectacularly, even "carrying the team" and supporting some weak economies of the European Union during recessions.

-A move is about to begin?
+An exodus is about to begin?

-A study by the German Business Federation (BDI) shows that more and more companies are moving jobs and production abroad, while many others are considering taking specific measures, as concerns about the German economy continue to grow.
+A study by the German Business Federation (BDI) shows that more and more businesses are moving jobs and production abroad, while many others are considering taking specific measures, as concerns about the German economy continue to grow.

-Concerns about the German economy and its global competitiveness have also emerged recently, with the European Commission predicting last month that the country will be among the eurozone's slowest-growing economies by 2023, with high energy costs and the EU's carbon price repeatedly cited as weakening the business climate.
+Concerns about the German economy and its global competitiveness have also emerged recently, with the European Commission predicting last month that the country will be among the eurozone's slowest-growing economies by 2023, with high energy costs and the EU's carbon price repeatedly cited as weakening the business environment.

 Tighten cooperation with China